christianhelle/refitter/README.md

 - `includeTags` - A collection of tags to use a filter for including endpoints that contain this tag.
 - `includePathMatches` - A collection of regular expressions used to filter paths.
 - `generateDeprecatedOperations` - a boolean indicating whether deprecated operations should be generated or skipped.
 Default is `true`
+- `operationNameTemplate` Generate operation names using pattern.
+This must contain the string {operationName}.
+An example usage of this could be `{operationName}Async` to suffix all method names with Async

 # Using the generated code